gubenkoved/youtube-uploader/readme.md

 * Fully automated upload procedure
 * Automatic detection of already uploaded files (only when uploaded by the script, uses descriptino to store metadata)
+* Ability to specify cut-off period for files to exclude files created earlier

 # Prerequsites